Mr-Michael-dev/alx-zero_day/0x03-git/README.md

-ths is the directory for my project work
+Ths is the directory for my project work.

+Everything is up to date.